cahitcanozgenn/MVC/README.md

 Hello,
 This repository contains my work with MVC.
 Below I will leave the things I do every day.
 You can develop your own projects based on this repo.
-Good coding to you all.
+Good coding to you all. :wink: